Foundation / Corporation

 - Are other resources available to fund the project?

 There is no typical or established Legacy Grant award amount.
-For reference, GMF has awarded grants up to $27,000.
+For reference, GMF has awarded grants from $5,000 to $27,000.

 The initial disbursement is released no earlier than January 15.
 It is GMF’s goal that funded projects are completed between January 15th and October 15th.